enkidevs/curriculum/git/essentials/features-iii/README.md

 name: Features III

-description: See what git has to offer!
+description: Learn to use the exiftool, what are hooks, how to use them, and more.

 insights:
   - sharing-data-by-bundling